quackbarc/garyc-sketch-tweaks/README.md

     * `ctrl`-`S` to save a sketch;
     * `ctrl`-`C` to copy the sketch URL; and
     * `ctrl`-`shift`-`C` to copy the sketch canvas.
-* Sketch timestamps may show dates as "Today" or "Yesterday".
+* Sketch timestamps may show relative dates such as "Today", "Yesterday", or "Monday".
     * This can be toggled off, mainly because localization of those words can be an issue.
 * Hovering or clicking/tapping on sketch timestamps will show their full date and time.